lilsliceofbread/c89_nolib/readme.md

+a small project: forking this repo to try and add x11 (linux) support

 a very simple experiment to see if i can make a game in C89 without the standard library.

 Windows example building with GCC: